When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 AVG VPN falls short in its feature offerings.
 It offers no advanced features, and its basic features could be more extensive.
 Our Score: 6.5/10

 The Android version of AVG VPN has more features than other platforms, where only a handful of features are available.
-However, iOS devices have the least number of features, as they lack the basic kill switch found on other devices.
+However, the iOS app has the least number of features, as it lacks the basic kill switch found on other devices.

 Server Count & Infrastructure